tempse/ML-generalization/README.md

 ## Run and control the software

-Look at [these instructions](https://github.com/tempse/ML-generalization/wiki), for the time being.
+Take a look at [the documentation](http://ml-generalization.readthedocs.io/en/latest/) for detailed information.

 ## Uninstall the software